 Some relief for the Pacific Northwest ahead - at the end of this week.
 One forecast predicts rain by Monday.
 I am going to walk in that rain, no umbrella, and get soaking wet.
 Let's hope it is not a dry thunderstorm where the rain does not hit the ground.

-Following the heat, the heavy polluted air made us feel tired and
+heat, the heavy polluted air made us feel tired and listless

-routines and plans as much as possible.
-With the feeling of utter
+our routines and plans as much as possible.
+With the feeling

-below such world superpowers as Estonia, Malta, Luxembourg, and
+and well below such world superpowers as Estonia, Malta,

-Latvia.
+Luxembourg, and Latvia.
 Who is No. 1?
-One of those annoying Scandinavian countries,
+One of those annoying

-of course.
-Scandies took slots No. 3 and 4 too.
+Scandinavian countries, of course.
+Scandies took slots No. 3

-like in 2025 is also a look into our planet's future.
+might look like in 2025 is also a look into our planet's

 Climate change is putting a lot of Australia's natural wonders in danger.